 - On successful completion you can apply to top-up your qualification to a full honours degree

 - HP Laptop and software included with this course for eligible students.* (*See eligibility criteria, terms and conditions apply)

 This Foundation Degree in Early Years recognises your knowledge and experience as a practitioner working with young children and babies from birth to the age of eight.
-It can also be the first step towards gaining a BA (Hons) Early Childhood Studies and subsequent progression to Early Years Teacher Status (0-5), Postgraduate Certificate in Education (PGCE) or an MA in Social Work.
+It can also be the first step towards gaining a BA (Hons) Early Childhood Studies, Postgraduate Certificate in Education (PGCE) or an MA in Social Work.

 The focus of this course is to give you an understanding of a variety of contexts relating to young children and their families, with sufficient appreciation of reception and Key Stage 1 so that you can plan transitions effectively.